Yergataikagan/Mcdonald-s-Dashboard/README.md

 Source: Kaggle (McDonald's European Sales Dataset)

-Data on 65 McDonald's restaurant locations across Europe, including details on their store location, general managers, daily sales transactions by product category, payment methods, and theft records — as well as a complementary date table for time-based analysis
+Data on 65 McDonald's restaurant locations across Europe, including details on their store location, general managers, daily sales transactions by product category, payment methods, and theft records, also a complementary date table for time-based analysis